mechmotum/sbw_bicycle_with_model_matching/README.md

 `model matching gain calculation/` - Map Containing the scripts for the model matching controller design.

+`old_code` - Map containing the old code on the teensy written by Georgios Dialynas.
+It contains some comments that were useful for figuring out the main code.

 `sensitivity analysis/` - Map containing the scripts for the model matching controller sensitivity analysis.

 `simulations/` - Map containing scripts for simulating the steer-by-wire bicycle and controller, and several theoretical analyses.